guilhermehas/agda-linear-algebra/main.typ

 A solution $x = 1 and y = 1$ can be found when $k = 1$.

-In the #web("Examples.Paper", 292)[library], after solving a linear system of equations in the simplest case, the function returns the solution of rational numbers.
+In the #web("Examples.Paper", 292)[library], after solving a linear system of equations in the simplest case, the function returns its solution (a vector of rational numbers).
 This function is a dependent typed function, so it returns the vector of solution if there is one, but returns unit type if there is no solution or if there are many possible solutions.